nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 This hinders reusability.
 Nuxeo is a platform and we never know when it'll be useful to subclass something.

-This rule and the one below about `private` does not apply to private projects that are not part of the Nuxeo Platform (like Nuxeo Studio and Nuxeo Connect) where `private` help with cleanups and there is no third-party compatibility or subclassing issue.
+This rule, and the one below about `private`, does not apply to private projects that are not part of the Nuxeo Platform (like Nuxeo Studio and Nuxeo Connect) where `private` helps with cleanups and there is no third-party compatibility or subclassing issue.

 ### No `private` or Package-Private Methods or Fields.